scazzy/Deliti/README.md

 --------------------------------------------------

-PS ~ This is 4 year old code.
+PS ~ This code was built in 2010.
 Built in PHP 5.3.
-The code doesn't uses MVC structure or any framework.
+The code doesn't use an MVC structure or any framework.
 Released with a thought of helping someone to know how a conferencing platform and its different technologies work together.
 Please read the NOTE at the end of this doc.
 I'd try to put a working demo of this online soon.